Are you covered for measles?

 I'm not sure if I had two doses - what should I do?

-The Australian Immunisation Handbook says that adults who do not have evidence of immunity to measles should receive measles-containing vaccine.
+The Australian Immunisation Handbook says that adults who do not have evidence of immunity to measles should get a measles vaccine.
+Today, measles vaccine is always given in combination with mumps and rubella (MMR).

-If you have had the vaccine before but can't find your records, it is safe to have a booster.
-There is no evidence showing an increase in reactions or side effects in people who already have immunity to any of the diseases covered by the MMR vaccine.
+If you had the vaccine as a child but can't find your records, it is safe to have a booster.
+There is no evidence showing an increase in reactions or side effects for people who already have immunity to any of the diseases covered by the MMR vaccine.

 You can look at the NCIRS measles vaccine decision support tool to help you make an informed choice.

-We carry the MMR vaccine to all of our immunisation sessions, and it's free for everyone who needs it.
+We have the MMR vaccine at all of our immunisation sessions, and it's free for everyone who needs it.

-You are welcome to ask for one when attending for your child's vaccines, or you can make a plan to attend separately.
+You are welcome to ask for one when attending for a child's vaccines, or you can make a plan to attend.

 For session dates and times, visit our Immunisation Sessions page.
 For expert advice or assistance, call us on 8470 8562 or email immunise@darebin.vic.gov.au